jamalsoueidan/booking-api/README.md

 # Booking Shopify Api

-I have developed two applications that use Azure Function API endpoints.
+I am moving the API endpoints from Node/Express, which are hosted on Heroku, to Azure Functions.
+This allows me to primarily focus on the endpoints, rather than managing the Node Express server with its associated plugins and middleware.

 The API specification can be seen hosted at [https://jamalsoueidan.github.io/booking-shopify-api](https://jamalsoueidan.github.io/booking-shopify-api).

 Download Openapi 3.x definition [https://github.com/jamalsoueidan/booking-shopify-api/blob/main/docs/openapi.yaml](https://github.com/jamalsoueidan/booking-shopify-api/blob/main/docs/openapi.yaml)

-I am moving the API endpoints from Node/Express, which are hosted on Heroku, to Azure Functions.
-This allows me to primarily focus on the endpoints, rather than managing the Node Express server with its associated plugins and middleware.

 ## 1. Create local.settings.json